Boarding School FAQs

 Question 1

 One helpful resource is the School and Student Service for Financial Aid, a service of the National Association of Independent Schools, which objectively assesses a family's ability to contribute to their child's educational costs.
-From their website, you can access the forms needed to apply for financial aid.
-For the most reliable information, though, you should work closely with the admission office and/or financial aid office of the school you are considering.
+You can access the forms needed to apply for financial aid from their website.
+For the most reliable information, though, you should work closely with the admission office and office of financial assistance of the school you are considering.

 Question 2

-Will my daughter have any free time at boarding school or is every minute of her day regimented and organized?
+Will my daughter have free time at boarding school, or is every minute of her day regimented and organized?
 That's one of her main concerns.

-The learning process at boarding schools extends beyond the classroom and into sports fields, theater stages, and the local community just to name a few of the experiences students can take advantage of.
+The learning process at boarding schools extends beyond the classroom and into sports fields, theater stages, and the local community, to name a few of the experiences students can take advantage of.
 Here is a look at a day at a typical boarding school.

 However, each student can decide for themselves which, if any, opportunities are right for them.
-Some may decide they are able to accomplish more on their own than taking part in an organized activity or school sport.
+Some may decide they vanish more independently than participating in an organized activity or school sport.

-Although not every minute of a student’s day is regimented, many boarding schools do require students to participate in a sport or other school-sponsored activities, and chances are no matter what interests your daughter, there will be something for her to enjoy.
+Although not every minute of a student's day is controlled, many boarding schools do require students to participate in a sport or other school-sponsored activities, and chances are, no matter what interests your daughter, there will be something for her to enjoy.

-Most students enter boarding school apprehensively due to being surrounded in a new environment and not knowing any of the other students.
-The best way to acclimate new boarding students is to encourage them to engage in some sort of activity outside of the classroom so they can get to know their peers beyond the academic environment.
+Most students enter boarding school apprehensively because they are surrounded by a new environment and do not know any of the other students.
+The best way to acclimate new boarding students is to encourage them to engage in some activity outside of the classroom so they can get to know their peers beyond the academic environment.

-Being involved with school-sponsored activities or becoming a member of a sports team can help make the transition into boarding school a smooth one.
-This also leads to better relationships with other boarding students so their free time, outside of the classroom and away from sports and activities, can be enjoyed with newly formed friendships.
+Being involved with school-sponsored activities or joining a sports team can help make the transition into boarding school smooth.
+This also leads to better relationships with other boarding students, so their free time, outside of the classroom and away from sports and activities, can be enjoyed with newly formed friendships.

-Boarding schools not only provide excellent academic opportunities, but they equip students with life-changing experiences and relationships that extend beyond their time at boarding school.
-Remember that there are countless opportunities for boarding students to get to know their peers through school-sponsored activities, but students do have ample free time to grow as individuals so that they are prepared to succeed in life beyond boarding school.
+Boarding schools not only provide excellent academic opportunities but also equip students with life-changing experiences and relationships that extend beyond their time at boarding school.
+Remember that boarding students have countless opportunities to get to know their peers through school-sponsored activities.
+Still, students have ample free time to grow as individuals so that they are prepared to succeed beyond boarding school.

 Question 3

-I have heard that sports are compulsory at boarding school.
-My son isn't good at contact sports but he's a very able tennis player.
-What kind of sports opportunities awaits him at boarding school?
+I have heard that sports are compulsory at boarding schools.
+My son isn't good at contact sports but is a competent tennis player.
+What kind of sports opportunities await him at boarding school?

-Not all boarding schools require their students to play a sport, but there are certainly excellent opportunities for students if they have an interest in a sport such as tennis.
-And if you are a student, or parent, thinking about college, athletic scholarships can be obtained due to many boarding schools being able to provide top of the line facilities, coaches, and resources.
-And there is something for every child's needs as the following video illustrates.
+Not all boarding schools require their students to play a sport, but there are undoubtedly excellent opportunities for students interested in a sport such as tennis.
+And suppose you are a student, or parent, thinking about college.
+In that case, athletic scholarships can be obtained because many boarding schools can provide top-of-the-line facilities, coaches, and resources.
+As the following video illustrates, there is something for every child's needs.

 Other than tennis, there are a plethora of athletic opportunities at boarding schools that can include: